onlyoneaman/aiwand/docs/api-reference.md

 - `response_format` (dict, optional): Response format specification (e.g., {"type": "json_object"})
 - `system_prompt` (str, optional): Custom system prompt (uses default if None)
 - `user_prompt` (str, optional): User message to append to the messages list.
 Can be used with or without existing messages.
+- `additional_system_instructions` (str, optional): Additional instructions to append to the system prompt.
+If provided, will be added to the end of the system message with proper spacing.

 **Returns:** AI response content (str)